 Shannon Dooling-Cain was born in New Mexico, grew up dancing in the suburbs of Philadelphia, and moved to Arizona in 2016 after spending six years in the Washington, D.C. metro area.
-She has been fortunate to enjoy a multi-faceted career as a dance educator, choreographer, advocate, and writer.
+She has been fortunate to enjoy a multi-faceted career as a dance educator, choreographer, performer, advocate, and writer.
 Her background is in modern, ballet, improvisation, jazz, and jazz-derived forms including lyrical and contemporary.
 She holds an MFA in Dance from University of Maryland College Park and a BA in Dance from DeSales University in Pennsylvania.

 Shannon has had the great joy of teaching students age 2-60, from absolute beginning through professional levels.
 She’s proudly served as faculty member and guest artist at universities, studios, K-12 schools, and community organizations, including University of Maryland College Park, University of Maryland Baltimore County, Glendale Community College (AZ), Ballet Rincon, New Chicago Dance Studio, Repertory Ballet Academy, Dance Loft on 14, The Lowell School, Melvin J. Berman Hebrew Academy, Totts Gap Arts Institute, the Arizona High School Dance Festival, the Maryland State High School Dance Festival, and the American College Dance Festival West.
 She’s served as an adjudicator at festivals and local dance conventions, including the Scottsdale Unified School District Dance Festival, Maryland State High School Dance Festival, and the Maricopa Community College Artist of Promise Competition.